Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 		- [Audio Hook](https://github.com/geniiii/ripcord-audio-hook)
 [^4]: As of now we know little about this mod, but more info will be filled in as it is discovered.
 [^5]: Client missing features SpaceBar server has.
+[^6]: Discord may temporarily suspend your account and ask you to reset password due to activities such as unauthorized token logins.

 ## Contributing